Who am I? What is this blog about?

 In 2011, when I lived in Malaga (Spain), I started to work as a customer service and social media assistant for HuntRevenue, a British marketing and business development consultancy focused on companies expanding abroad.
 This position allowed me to broaden my knowledge about foreign markets.
 A year later, when the company moved to the UK, I continued to work part-time from home for Hunt Revenue and I started working at a renowned Spanish business school Instituto de Práctica Empresarial (IPE).
 I ran conferences on living and working in UK at the University of Málaga and I offered career advice and individualized language courses for companies and indivduals interested in working abroad.
 I spent a lot of time researching the UK market in order to provide my customers with reliable and accurate advice.

 In 2013 I moved back to my home town, Poznań, Poland.
-After working for a medical recruitment agency MedPharm Jobs for a year, where I ran international recruitment projects for doctors and nurses, I began to work as a project assistant and internal recruiter for a French aviation company.
-I work on a wide range of projects, from translating technical documents to managing internal recruitment projects in Poland and abroad.
+After working for a medical recruitment agency MedPharm Jobs for a year, where I ran international recruitment projects for doctors and nurses, I began to work as an executive assistant and internal recruiter for a French aviation company.
+I work on a wide range of projects, from providing support to CEO and translating technical documents to managing internal recruitment projects in Poland and abroad.

 You can learn more about my professional experience & qualifications and connect with me on LinkedIn: